mcelduffjames/ecf/README.md

 ## Week of May 29 - June 2, 2017
 1. Monday: Memorial Day, no work.
 2. Tuesday: Waiting to be granted permissions to databases and have Qlikview installed so I can begin my first small project of a Qlikview to Qliksense migration.
 Practicing with Markdown and the capabilities (and limits) of the file type.
 Worked on the Equity Example (data from Qliksense online forums), sharpened up visuals and attempted to further understand expressions.
 Attended a Qliksense NPrinting meeting to talk about Qlik licenses and problems.
 Became involved with NPrinting Testing.
+3. Wednesday: The battle for permissions wages on.
+Qlik NPrinting meeting to set up Qliksense to email out to people (my understanding).
+Needed to obtain permission to install Qlik NPrinting, obtain permission to access the report files, obtain access to the NPrinting amin privileges.